Account Executive - Quantum

 Some of the biggest global FMCG clients including Hawaiian Tropic, Kraft Heinz, William Grant and Sons, Dusk and Takis.

 We need an enthusiastic and passionate Client Executive who lives in the detail, builds strong relationships and can think creatively to deliver brilliantly for our clients.
-Ideally, some marketing or communications experience is preferred but attitude, passion and commitment will make sure you fit in at Quantum.
+Ideally, some marketing or communications experience is preferred but its attitude, passion and commitment that will make sure you fit in at Quantum.
 The work is varied and covers an array of marketing channels.
 You’ll have an excellent account management team to work with and a brilliant creative team to inspire.

 • The desire to learn general client services and account management skills, essential to ensure the smooth and efficient delivery of projects.